 This article covers two ways to grow an eCommerce business, regardless of the types of products or services you sell.
 First, I’ll discuss 11 methods you can use to increase sales, followed by eight growth strategies that focus on how to grow your online store – all of which you can implement today.

 11 Best Tactics to Increase eCommerce Sales

-To increase your sales, you need a game plan.
+To increase your online sales, you need a game plan.
 Here are 11 different approaches that will put you on the winning track.

 1. Run Campaigns Using Taboola

 Consumers love to discover new brands and products from trusted sources.
 By running native ad campaigns through a native advertising platform, such as Taboola, you get to piggyback on popular publications’ credibility and get your brand in front of new audiences.
 By doing this, you can target your ideal customer and show your content to them in an authentic, non-invasive way while they are primed to engage with it.

 Taboola’s native advertising campaigns help you increase your eCommerce sales throughout the entire funnel by using multiple pieces of content, as in this example:

 Building brand awareness is about getting people to discover your brand and recognize it again in the future.
 To do this effectively, post regularly on social media channels, coupling organic content with paid promotions.
 You should have a strong SEO strategy, so when consumers search for products your content appears on the first page of results.
 Complement this with Taboola’s brand-awareness campaigns, and you’ll be well on your way to increasing sales

 3. Build Your Email List and Stay in Touch